max1220/lua-fb/README.md

 -------

 Use drawbuffers on the linux framebuffer!
+You should include this directory in both your lua path and cpath.
 This library enables getting information about a framebuffer device, and drawing to it using drawbuffers.
 For details about some of the fields mentioned here, please look at the relevant kernel documentation.